inverse/git-pair/README.md

-# Go Pair
+# git-pair

-A simple CLI app to make it easier for pairing for co-authoring commits.
+A simple CLI app to make it easier for git based pairing for co-authoring commits.
 ## Usage

 By default the tool will look up commit authors from the git history of the repo you are in.
 However you can also maintain a list of authors within your home